maryannbanks/www.gittip.com/README.md

 Testing [![Build Status](http://img.shields.io/travis/gittip/www.gittip.com/master.svg)](https://travis-ci.org/gittip/www.gittip.com)
 =======

 Please write unit tests for all new code and all code you change.
-Gittip's test suite uses the py.test test runner, which will be installed into the virtualenv you get by running `make env`.
+Gratipay's test suite uses the py.test test runner, which will be installed into the virtualenv you get by running `make env`.
 As a rule of thumb, each test case should perform one assertion.